zioproto/kube-cheshire-cat/README.md

   "openai_api_key": "'"$KEY"'"
 }'
 ```
-## Add a NodePools with GPUs to run local models
+## Optional: Add a NodePools with GPUs to run local models

-Experimental and not documented yet:
+Create a nodepool with a VM SKU `Standard_NC48ads_A100_v4` that has 2 A100 GPUs.

 ```
 az aks nodepool add \